 “We managed to retain many original features and whilst the pavilion roof had to be replaced, the new one is an exact replica of how it looked back in 1844.

-“This is completely different to the CIH award, so to even be short-listed is an amazing achievement, however we’re hoping that in our case lightening will strike twice next week!”
+“This is completely different to the CIH award, so to even be short-listed was an amazing achievement."

 The engine shed originally housed railway engines operated by the Great North of England Railway.
 In 2008, despite becoming a target for vandals over the years, it was granted Grade II listed status, with English Heritage saying: “it is a rare surviving example of a first generation railway engine shed and it is highly significant for the evolution of early railway building design”.